giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 I am a Postdoctoral Research Fellow at the {{< staticref "https://www.iast.fr/" "newtab">}}Institute for Advanced Study in Toulouse{{< /staticref >}}.
 I hold a PhD in Politics from {{< staticref "https://as.nyu.edu/politics.html" "newtab" >}}New York University{{< /staticref >}} and a MSc in Economic and Social Sciences from {{< staticref "https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/" "newtab" >}}Bocconi University{{< /staticref >}}.

-My research studies the formation and change of social cleavages and identities, and their implications for contemporary societies.
-I have primary interests in the politics of ethnic and linguistic boundaries and in the mechanisms of inter-generational transmission of political preferences.
-I am also interested in the political economy of institutions and development.
+I study how social and political institutions and networks affect participation and conflict.
+My current work focuses primarily on the politics of ethnic and linguistic boundaries in modern states and the dynamics of social influence in and after violence.
+I also work on the political economy of development.

-I like to combine econometric tools for causal inference, archival fieldwork, and experimental methods.
+I am interested in the combination of econometric tools, data science, archival fieldwork, and experiments for measurement and tests of causal theories.

 My research is published or forthcoming at *American Journal of Political Science* and *Comparative Political Studies* and has been funded by {{< staticref "https://www.wider.unu.edu/" "newtab" >}}UNU-WIDER{{< /staticref >}}, the {{< staticref "https://theihs.org/" "newtab" >}}Institute for Humane Studies{{< /staticref >}}, and other institutions.